plyycajk/tracking-data-proof-of-concept/README.md

 Where a particular student is of interest (for example where their mock results for a subject are much higher than their final GCSE performance), <b>clicking</b> on a datapoint on the boxplot will bring up another scatter graph that shows the performance by that student across all of their subjects.
 This is useful for reviewing if they under/overpeformed their baseline across all subjects or particular subgroups of subjects.

 ![Subject Comparison](Images/Comparisonsmov.gif)

+## Future Development

+In next steps I will look to develop this as seomthing that can be deployed as a Dash App to run on a server (as opposed to running on a device locally).

+I will also look to develop this into a multi-page app and look at integrating user sign-in into the code.

 ## File structure